 She had one fling after another, notably with the surprisingly noble first chief of the Gestapo, Rudolf Diels, who was enamored of the “New Germany.”
-However, when proof of Jewish persecution grows, as evidenced by a horrifying first-hand witness, her father expresses his worries to a mainly unconcerned State Department in the United States.
+However, when proof of Jewish persecution grew as evidenced by a horrifying first-hand witness, her father expressed his worries to a mainly unconcerned State Department in the United States.

-As the first year progresses and the shadows grow darker, the Dodds have days filled with pleasure, adventure, passion, and, eventually, the horror when Hitler’s real personality and relentless desire are revealed in a final spasm of death and brutality.
+As Jews were assaulted, the media is restricted, and draughts of terrifying new legislation emerge, Dodd was alarmed.
+As the first year progressed and the shadows grew darker, the Dodds have days filled with pleasure, adventure, passion, and, eventually, the horror when Hitler’s real personality and relentless desire were revealed in a final spasm of death and brutality.

 Full Title: With the Old Breed: At Peleliu and Okinawa